LewisIsWorking/PathWarsWiki/Writerside/topics/Eternal-Warden-Overview.md

 ## Diplomat of the grave.

-+2 Circumstance bonus to undead.
++2 Circumstance bonus to diplomacy against undead.
 Undead will generally give the eternal warden a chance to reason with them.
 Like 1 diplomacy chance.